CharlesKZW/tsdistance/README.md

 ## Documentation

-The documentation is hosted at [[tsdistance]](https://flourishing-ganache-f26bde.netlify.app/index.html).
-It includes an API and a user guide.
+The documentation is hosted at [tsdistance](https://tsdistance.readthedocs.io/en/latest/).